nblaisdell2/evercent-api/README.md

 When using the YNAB API, we are given a set of Access/Refresh tokens that can be used on behalf of our authorized user, and these tokens have a time limit of 2 hours that they can be used, at which point they need to be refreshed using the refresh token provided.
 When we do so, we'll be given a new set of Access/Refresh tokens, in order to continually repeat the process.

 Our API will take measures to ensure that these tokens are always kept updated appropriately, so that the user will only ever have to connect and authorize their YNAB account once, and the refreshing of these tokens will happen automatically in the background.

+> To learn more about using the YNAB API, see: https://api.ynab.com/

 <br/>